-These are just some of the many images I took during Traces, a residency with performance artist Marisa Garreffa at Au Brana Cultural Centre in France in June 2018.
-Born out of Marisa's Rituals of Healing series, in which she explores through live ritual her own history as a survivor of violence, Marisa & I reflected on traces and residues of trauma, creating images that spoke directly to memory: fragments, elements, emotions and echoes.
-These traces will be worked & re-worked in future rituals, future performances, future installations; becoming echoes of echoes of echoes, each trace leading further from the original source of pain, through the passage of grief and towards the integration of beauty.
+These are just some of the images I took during Traces, a residency with performance artist Marisa Garreffa at Au Brana Cultural Centre in France in June 2018.
+Born out of Marisa's Rituals of Healing series, in which she explores through live ritual her own history as a survivor of violence, Marisa and I reflected on traces and residues of trauma, creating images that spoke directly to memory: fragments, elements, emotions and echoes.
+These traces will be worked and re-worked in future rituals, future performances, future installations; becoming echoes of echoes of echoes, each trace leading further from the original source of pain, through the passage of grief and towards the integration of beauty.

 "In the woods I’m drawn to wounds, to rupture, to caverns, to cracks, to decay.
 But also to healing and transformation, renewal and growth.
 The delicacy, beauty and intricacy of what I see thrills me.
 Textures.
 Scale.
 Perspective.
 Am I looking at something so tiny that ordinarily I would miss its story?
 Or am I observing a much larger universe?"

 "The stream of water poured from height hits the blackened heart of the wood, sending out bright shards of light.
 Marisa pours again, slower this time.
 A white waterfall.
 She pours once more.
-An energetic starburst of incandescent pearls and dancing light trails emerge.
+An energetic starburst of incandescent pearls and dancing light-trails emerge.
 Spirits from the fire.
 The black heart is oily, glossy, glistening under its layer of water."

-"It lies like a large white stain on the floor, this sculpture of paper, tapestry of words, thoughts and experiences.
+"It lies like a large white stain on the floor, this sculpture of paper, this tapestry of words, thoughts, and experiences.
 A marked-out territory, or map of some kind.
 Its edges are gently undulating.
 Marisa’s body slowly rises under it, like an ancient sea creature on the ocean floor.
 The paper curves and falls across her bent body.
 She emerges, a butterfly from its chrysalis.
 Her wings soar upwards.
 Marisa wraps herself in her words, shrouded in this paper veil."